Peg Leg Bates: Peg Leg Bates Country Club

 He owned and operated the Peg Leg Bates Country Club in Kerhonkson, New York, from 1951 to 1987, along with his wife Alice E. Bates.
 This made Bates the first black resort owner in Ulster County in the Catskill Mountains, the famous Borscht Belt of Jewish resorts, hotels, and bungalow colonies.
 He began with four rooms at his country club resort; by 1985, there were 110 units for guests.
 He leased the resort in 1989, due to the death of his wife in 1987.

 Later life

 Though Bates retired from show business in 1989, he still performed for various groups, including senior citizens, children and disabled individuals.
 He was also active in the local Ellenville Lions Club, and during the last 10 years of his life he traveled regularly to schools, senior citizen centers, and nursing homes showing a video about his life and talking about his life experiences.
 He also helped found a local Senior Citizens Center in the Ellenville / Kerhonkson area.

 Bates was the subject of the 1992 documentary The Dancing Man: Peg Leg Bates, produced by Hudson West Productions, directed by Dave Davidson, and broadcast on PBS.

 Death

-He collapsed on his way to church a day after performing at an award ceremony in his honor at Hillcrest High School and to receive the Order of the Palmetto, on December 6, 1998, at the age of 91.
+He collapsed on December 6, 1998 (at the age of 91) on his way to church.
+He had performed at an award ceremony in his honor at Hillcrest High School and received the Order of the Palmetto.